-he simple fact is that Consumer Medicine Information (CMI) in Australia has been ready for a makeover since the 1990s, even before we published the first edition of Writing About Medicines for People in 1994.1Sless, David, and Rob Wiseman.
-Writing About Medicines for People: Usability Guidelines and Glossary for Consumer Product Information.
-Canberra: Department of Health and Human Services, 1994 Back then, we had to use the constraining printing technology (such as dot matrix and proportional spacing printers) for the design template controlling the appearance of CMI, because many pharmacies did not then have laser printers to print them out for handing to consumers.
+The simple fact is that Consumer Medicine Information (CMI) in Australia has been ready for a makeover since the 1990s, even before we published the first edition of Writing About Medicines for People in 1994.
+Back then, we had to use the constraining printing technology (such as dot matrix and proportional spacing printers) for the design template controlling the appearance of CMI, because many pharmacies did not then have laser printers to print them out for handing to consumers.
 (For those of you interested in such matters as fonts and layout, you can download the cmi style we created in 1994 alongside the Guidelines for writing and testing CMI.)

 Nothing has changed.
 CMI are still ugly, awkward to read, and disrespectful of readers.
 Despite numerous new and better CMI designs created since 1994, every attempt to persuade those in control of the software and hardware that determine the appearance of CMI at the point of distribution has failed.
-I have commented on this at length already2Consumer Medicine Information and the pharmacists and will not do so again.
+I have commented on this at length already and will not do so again.
 Suffice to say that the finger points clearly towards pharmacists and the Pharmacy Guild.

 Why is a makeover being considered now?

 This question is easy to answer.
 In Australia we are heading for a general election, probably in May, and Ministers in the current government are desperate to show that they are doing something to help the rest of us.
 Late last year, I and a number of other CMI researchers and consumer advocates were asked by a diligent investigative reporter, Dana McCauley, about the current state of CMI.
-After talking to us she must have asked the Minister to explain why CMI are so inaccessible to consumers3Greg Hunt warns pharmacists and doctors on medicine information—with the result that I and 27 other ‘CMI stakeholders’ have been invited by the Australian Government Department of Health to a workshop in Canberra on February 1:
+After talking to us she must have asked the Minister to explain why CMI are so inaccessible to consumers—with the result that I and 27 other ‘CMI stakeholders’ have been invited by the Australian Government Department of Health to a workshop in Canberra on February 1:

 The workshop is the first step to collaboratively endorsing a revised CMI template that will make it easier for patients to read and understand the important information that is provided in these documents.